mdryden/yay/README.md

 | `yay -Syu --devel`                | Perform system upgrade, but also check for development package updates.                             |
 | `yay -Syu --timeupdate`           | Perform system upgrade and use PKGBUILD modification time (not version number) to determine update. |

+## Rolling back to a previous version of a package

+By default, yay will cache packages in `~/.cache/yay/<package>`

+If you have a cached version you want to roll back to, you can do so with pacman, by following [the instructions found in the Arch Wiki](https://wiki.archlinux.org/title/Downgrading_packages) and using the path to yay's cached version.

 ## Frequently Asked Questions

 - **Yay does not display colored output.
 How do I fix it?**